On the Convergence of the ELBO to Entropy Sums: Introduction

-\ \\[-2ex] {\bf Other related work.} Given an exponential family of distributions, the relation of its maximum likelihood parameter estimation to the (negative) entropy of the distribution family is well-known in mathematical statistics \citep[e.g.][]{BickelDoksum2015,Efron2023}.
-Some of these well-established results have been used for generative models whose joint distributions take the form of an exponential family of distributions \citep[e.g.][]{WainwrightJordan2008}.
+\ \\[-2ex] {\bf Relation to other contributions.} Given an exponential family of distributions, the relation of its maximum likelihood parameter estimation to the (negative) entropy of the distribution family is well-known in mathematical statistics (e.g.\,\cite{BickelDoksum2015,Efron2023}).
+Some of these well-established results have been used for generative models whose joint distributions take the form of an exponential family of distributions (e.g.\,\cite{WainwrightJordan2008}).
 The decomposition of variational lower bounds (i.e., ELBOs) into sums of entropies has not been studied to a comparable extent.
-But at least for idealized conditions, it is relatively straightforward to show that at stationary points the ELBO can be written as a sum of entropies \citep[e.g.][]{LuckeHenniges2012}.
+But at least for idealized conditions it is relatively straightforward to show that at stationary points the ELBO can be written as a sum of entropies (we will discuss such idealized conditions below).
 At the same time, there is a long-standing interest in stationary points of variational learning that are reached under realistic conditions.
-For instance, likelihoods, lower bounds, and their stationary points have been studied in detail for (restricted) Boltzmann machines \citep[e.g.][]{WellingTeh2003}, elementary generative models \citep[e.g.][]{Frey1999,TippingBishop1999} as well as for general graphical models \citep[][]{FreemanWeiss2000,WeissFreeman2000,YedidiaEtAl2001,OpperSaad2001}.
-More recently, stationary points of deep generative models have been of considerable interest. \citet[][]{LucasEtAl2019}, for instance, linked phenomena like mode collapse in variational autoencoders (VAEs) to the stability of stationary points of the variational lower bound; and \citet[][]{DaiEtAl2018} analyzed a series of tractable special cases of VAEs to better understand convergence points of VAE learning.
-Notably both, Lucas et al.\ and Dai et al., emphasised the close relation of standard VAEs to principal component analysis \citep[PCA;][]{Roweis1998,TippingBishop1999}.
-Theoretical results on different versions of PCA \citep[e.g.][for probabilistic, sparse, and robust PCA]{TippingBishop1999,XuEtAl2010,HoltzmanEtAl2020} can consequently be of direct relevance for VAEs and vice versa.
+For instance, likelihoods, lower bounds, and their stationary points have been studied in detail for (restricted) Boltzmann machines (e.g.\,\cite{WellingTeh2003}), elementary generative models (e.g.\,\cite{Frey1999,TippingBishop1999}) as well as for general graphical models \cite{FreemanWeiss2000,WeissFreeman2000,YedidiaEtAl2001,OpperSaad2001}.
+More recently, stationary points of deep generative models have been of considerable interest.
+For instance, recent work \cite{LucasEtAl2019} linked phenomena like mode collapse in variational autoencoders (VAEs) to the stability of stationary points of ELBO-based learning; and other recent work \cite{DaiEtAl2018} analyzed a series of tractable special cases of VAEs to better understand convergence points of VAE learning.
+Notably both contributions emphasised the close relation of standard VAEs to principal component analysis (PCA; \cite{Roweis1998,TippingBishop1999}).
+Theoretical results on different versions of PCA (e.g.\,\cite{TippingBishop1999,XuEtAl2010,HoltzmanEtAl2020}, for probabilistic, sparse, and robust PCA) can consequently be of direct relevance for VAEs and vice versa.
+Furthermore, different theoretical guarantees, e.g.\ for VAEs, have been derived reconstruction errors \cite{MbackeEtAl2024, CheriefEtAl2019}, and, notably in our context, for convergence rates of VAEs (e.g., \cite{SurendranEtAl2024} and references therein).